Deducteam/Dedukti/BRANCHES.md

 **fix-step-reduction** Created by Gaspard Ferey - Toward parametric reduction commands. - PR #14

-# Temporary branches

-**adding_lib** Created by Guillaume Genestier - Making a few experiments about continuous integration, will be on master this week (to delete soon)
+**adding_lib** Created by Guillaume Genestier - Making a few experiments about continuous integration, in order to check the type-checking of libraries and not only the compilation of Dedukti - PR #26

 # Old version branches